 What the project involves

-The centrepiece of the proposal is a new Arc Rainforest Centre which will feature a spectacular boardwalk overlooking the World Heritage rainforest.
-It will provide flexible spaces to be used for a variety of events and be a major drawcard for the north coast.
+The proposal's centrepiece is a new Arc Rainforest Centre which will feature a spectacular boardwalk overlooking the World Heritage rainforest.
+It will provide flexible spaces to be used for a variety of events and be a major drawcard for the North Coast.

 A new treetop skywalk with an upper and lower deck will cater for all weather conditions.
 Spiralling walkways will take visitors down into the rainforest and connect with the existing 6-kilometre Wonga Walk and the new Dorrigo Escarpment Great Walk.